 Pricing: There are a number of pricing models for generalist systems, including flat monthly fees, booking fees, and license fees.
 Since generalist systems don’t have any one particular specialization, pricing also tends to vary greatly within this group.
 When reviewing the pricing model of a generalist system that charges a flat fee or license fee, ask yourself this question “What is the system provider’s motivation in continuing to make this system better?”
 In most cases, with a generalist system, the motivation is not to increase the number of reservations to your business but rather to sell more licenses/monthly subscriptions to other businesses.

 Specialist Systems: These systems do not provide features or functions outside of the reservation, inventory, and customer management of a single segment.
-For example a tour operator software system designed for tour and activity suppliers that provide fixed availability, fixed schedule tours/activities.
+For example a tour operator software system designed for tour and activity providers that provide fixed availability, fixed schedule tours/activities.

 Pros: These reservation systems tend to be very good at what they do and are, as the name implies, specialized for a particular segment.
-A tour operator software built for tour and activity suppliers, for example, would not support accommodation product or custom itineraries because it wouldn’t need to.
+A tour operator software built for tour and activity providers, for example, would not support accommodation product or custom itineraries because it wouldn’t need to.
 The system would also provide features such as vouchering, check-in, a point of sale for ticket office, and the ability to distribute inventory through established channels.

 Cons: Specialist reservation systems are not very good at supporting products for which they were not designed.
 An activity booking software, for example, would not be useful for a specialist tour operator who sells customized outbound tours.
 The specialist software would generally have very specific functionality and features that could be integrated into an existing website or other platforms.
 A specialist system, for example, would allow you to export your contacts to a format supported by a newsletter manager instead of trying to manage newsletters itself.